ohmyzsh/ohmyzsh/plugins/uv/README.md

-# uv Plugin
+# uv plugin

 This plugin automatically installs [uv](https://github.com/astral-sh/uv)'s completions for you, and keeps them up to date.
+It also adds convenient aliases for common usage.

 To use it, add `uv` to the plugins array in your zshrc file: